alexhumphreys/alexhumphreys.github.io/_posts/2020-12-03-what-is-a-package-set.md

 ### What if you need a different version than in the package set?

 There is usually some way to override the package set versions on a per project basis.
-If you depend on a project CC that depends on a project BB, but you depend on a newer version of BB, then I'm not sure what happens.
-You can always wait till CC updates to use the newer BB, and then grab both newer versions from a later package set, but not sure what happens till then.
-That's probably a problem with many package managers though.

 In a more general sense, you can usually tell the package manager where the package set definition is located, it will likely default to somewhere on the internet but you could specify a local definition.

+Say you depend on a project CC that depends on a project BB, but you depend on a newer version of BB.
+In this case you would override the package set with the newer version of BB and hope that CC works.
+If it doesn’t then you are stuck and will need to fork and fix CC or speak to the maintainer etc.

 ## Conclusion